 Stale Content is a Bad Thing

-Old content can be detrimental to your web traffic and dissuade readers from coming back.
-For example, let’s assume you posted an article about the latest update to Google’s search engine a couple of years ago.
+Old content can harm your web traffic and dissuade readers from returning.
+For example, assume you posted an article about the latest update to Google’s search engine a few years ago.
 Google and other search engines display the publish date on results pages.
 Therefore, searchers will see the date you published that article.
-Understandably, suppose users see that your post is a couple of years old.
+Understandably, suppose users see your post is a couple of years old.
 In that case, they’ll likely assume that your information is outdated.
 Unfortunately, obsolete information statistically prevents searchers from clicking through to your site.

-Search engines track the number of visits your site obtains through various links posted in their results.
+Search engines track the number of visits your site obtains through various links in their results.
 They also factor those clicks into your ability to rank on their platform.
 Therefore, less search engine visibility means less website traffic.
 That’s not good.
 After all, the entire point of web content is to drive traffic to your website.